oppia/oppia-android/wiki/Writing-tests-with-good-behavioural-coverage.md

 and its function call `printReceipt` are marked in red, indicating that this line was never executed by the test case.
 This suggests that the functionality is not covered by the current tests, potentially exposing it to issues or regressions if the code is modified in the future.
 The green highlights indicate the lines of code that are covered by test cases.

-For more information on how to utilize the code coverage analysis tool, please refer to the [Oppia Android Code Coverage](https://github.com/oppia/oppia-android/wiki/Oppia-Android-Code-Coverage) page.
+For more information on how to utilize the code coverage analysis tool, please refer to the [Oppia Android Code Coverage wiki page](https://github.com/oppia/oppia-android/wiki/Oppia-Android-Code-Coverage) page.

 ### 2. Map to the Line of Code